 Please see the Chapter Pages for the latest updates to the Spring and Summer program updates for each chapter.
 Field trip info will also be included in the Summer Field Trip Guide 2019 now available.
-(4/11)(updated 4/30)The Winter 2019 Edition of the Kelseya is now posted to the web
+(4/11)(updated 4/30)The Spring 2019 Edition of the Kelseya is posted to the web

 The Spring issue of the Kelseya is available on the web as is a summary of the contents of the Summer issue.
 See these on the Kelseya Recent Issues Page. (updated 7/29)Annual Meeting Info